hackclub/hackclub/workshops/cli_app_with_nodejs/README.md

 ### How To Make Our App Look Pretty?

-Let's take a look at two super cute libraries that you can add to our app:
+Let's take a look at two super cute libraries that you can add to your app:

 1. [Chalk](https://www.npmjs.com/package/chalk): To format your text with colors, underlines, bold, italics and so much more